shawnLeeZX/emacs.d/README.md

 ## IDE for ruby on rails

+TODO: support for ruby is not fully tested.

 ### yari

 [yari](http://www.emacswiki.org/emacs-de/YARI) provides an Emacs frontend to Ruby's `ri` documentation tool.
 It offers lookup and completion.

 ### robe

 [Robe](https://github.com/dgutov/robe) is a code assistance tool that uses a Ruby REPL subprocess with your application or gem code loaded, to provide information about loaded classes and modules, and where each method is defined.

 ### inf-ruby

 [inf-ruby](https://github.com/nonsequitur/inf-ruby/) provides a REPL buffer connected to a Ruby subprocess.

 ### web-mode with auto-complete